 Practical Info & Tips

-• With just a day in London, it doesn’t matter that much where you decide to stay.
-Of course, it helps if you choose a hotel in a somewhat central location, also because you can explore a bit more of the days of the arrival/departure as well.
-A lot also depends on how you travel to/from the city.
-For example, Megaro Hotel is a good option next to King’s Cross and St Pancras International Stations where the Eurostar train arrives from Paris, Brussels, or Amsterdam.
+- With just a day in London, your decision where to stay might be influence by how you travrel to/from London and your overall itinerary for that trip.
+It helps to stay in a somewhat central location, also because you can explore a bit more of the days of the arrival/departure as well.
+For example, earlier mentioned Park Plaza Westminster Bridge is a great choice in the heart of London AND close to WAterloo Station.
+In the meantime, Megaro Hotel is a good option next to King’s Cross and St Pancras International Stations where the Eurostar train arrives from Paris, Brussels, or Amsterdam.

 MORE INFORMATION: Where to Stay in London